peterhinch/micropython-micropower/UPOWER.md

 pyb.standby()
 ```

-## Module description
+## 2.4 Module description

-The module uses the topmost three 32 bit words of the backup RAM (1021-1923
+The module uses the topmost three 32 bit words of the backup RAM (1021-1023
 inclusive).

 Note on objects in this module.
 Once `rtc.wakeup()` is issued, methods other
 than `enable()` should be avoided as some employ the RTC.
 Issue `rtc.wakeup()`
 shortly before `pyb.standby`.

-### Globals
+### 2.4.1 Globals

-The module provides a single global variable:
+The module provides a two boolean global variables:
-`usb_connected` A boolean, `True` if REPL via USB is enabled and a physical
+ 1. `usb_connected` `True` if REPL via USB is enabled and a physical
  USB connection is in place.
 On the Pyboard 1.x this returns `True` if power is
  supplied from the USB connector.
 On the D series it returns `True` only if a
  terminal session is running on the USB connector.
+ 2. `d_series` `True` if running on a Pyboard D.

-### Principal functions
+### 2.4.2 Principal functions

 The module provides the following functions:
  1. `lpdelay` A low power alternative to `pyb.delay()`.